GSNCodes/Contrastive-Learning-For-PointClouds-Using-PyTorch-Geometric/README.md

 ## Architecture Details

+The encoder is comprised of Dynamic EdgeConv layers and the projection head is a Multi-Layer Perceptron.

 ## Results

 This project uses the ShapeNet dataset and specifically the following classes - Airplane, Chair, Lamp and Table for training.